bitfield/script/README.md

 p := Exec("ls /var/app/config/").Concat().Stdout()
 ```

 Each input file will be closed once it has been fully read.
+If any of the files can't be opened or read, `Concat()` will simply skip these and carry on, without setting the pipe's error status.
+This mimics the behaviour of Unix `cat`.

 ## Dirname